-Rising sophomores and juniors from accredited two- and four-year private and public institutions in the United States may apply.
+Students who will have completed at least two full-time semesters, but no more than four semesters at an accredited two- or four-year private or public institution in the United States may apply.
 Students in the first semester of their first year at any college or university are not eligible for admission.
 Since the College requires that students complete at least four semesters of coursework at Wellesley in order to earn a degree, rising seniors are also ineligible for transfer admission.

 Wellesley College accepts the online Common Application.
 Please identify yourself as a transfer applicant when registering.

 Applicants who wish to enroll in January must apply by November 1.
 They will receive their decisions in mid-December.
 Applicants who wish to enroll in September must apply by March 1; the College will notify these students of their decisions in late May.
 The deadlines for admission applications and financial aid applications are the same, except for international students seeking financial aid (see below).

 - Official college transcript(s) from each college you attended sent directly from that college to Wellesley College.
 Student and online copies are not acceptable.

 - Official secondary school final transcript affixed with that school’s seal or stamp sent directly from the school to Wellesley College.

 - Two (2) instructor evaluations from instructors who are familiar with your work in core academic classes.
 Letters from instructors in your stated area of interest are particularly helpful.
 Letters from advisors will be accepted as supplementary recommendations only.

 - College Report completed by your academic advisor or dean.

 5. What if I applied before?